Cultivate a spiritual life. Ask tough questions. Serve others.

 Through weekly Bible study, fellowship events, and special programming, Student Ministries at FPC engages with tough questions of faith and life while encouraging our youth to grow roots in the community through service and become active members in the life of the church.

-In addition to Sunday mornings, Student Ministries provides a full schedule of activities to engage students in study, mission, and fellowship.
+Student Ministries provides a full schedule of activities to engage students in study, mission, and fellowship.
 Scroll down to see what's coming up!

 Summer mission trips and retreats provide many opportunities for youth to serve and connect with other Christians in their community and beyond.
 FPC Student Ministries sponsors the annual East Texas Youth Mission Trip and takes delegations to Synod Youth Workshop, Junior High Jubilee at Mo-Ranch, and Presbyterian Youth Triennium.

 PULSE (Praise, Unite, Lead, Serve, Energize), the youth leadership development ministry of Grace Presbytery, prepares high school youth to be leaders in their church and in their presbytery through a series of monthly workshops.
 The school year culminates in YouthQuake, a weekend retreat for middle school students led by the PULSE youth and their mentors.

 Annual Service Events

 Annual service events include the Souper Bowl of Caring, a day-trip to volunteer at Church Under the Bridge in Waco, Texas, and a Mini-Mission Trip or project during winter break.